1. System overview

 Use of aversion to manage stock

-• It is adjustable - the energy can be customised and reduced to the absolute minimum necessary for each individual animal; and
+• It is adjustable - the energy can be customised and reduced to the minimum necessary for each individual animal; and

 • It is designed to be highly predictable and avoidable.

-Ongoing product refinement
+Ongoing product development

 Herding dairy cows vs herding beef cattle